tony-josi/covid19_spread_simulator/readme.md

 ## COVID 19 GRAPHICAL SPREAD SIMULATOR

-COVID19 SPREAD SIMULATOR is a graphical simulator that simulates the **spread(infections), diagnosis(testing), recovery and death** among population in a city due to COVID19 along with normal deaths and births of population happening in the city, written in pure **C**.
+COVID19 SPREAD SIMULATOR is a graphical simulator that simulates the **spread(infections), diagnosis(testing), recovery and death** among population in a city due to COVID19 along with normal deaths and births of population happening in the city.

 The simulator is highly configurable with options to configure limited set of settings using the structure fields by init functions, or building more customized verion by editing private/core define files (such as city size).